olewsaa/Yacht-computer/pat/README.md

 Using VARA on a Raspberry Pi is not simple, the VARA is Windows program compiled for x86 processors.
 This require the Box86 x86 emulator and the Windows emulator Wine.
 While Wine doesn't requite much extra performance the emulator doesn.
-It runs nicely if a decdicated RPi4 is used, but using a RPi 4 that run all the services of OpenPlotter it fails.
+It runs nicely if a decdicated RPi4 is used, but using a RPi 4 that run all the services of OpenPlotter VARA fails.

 The installation is reletively straightformward.
 Good instructions can be found, https://github.com/WheezyE/Winelink/blob/main/docs/README.md
 I suggest doing it a bit more manual, as it's a one time job.